 It depends on the player.
 It’s always best to try out any instrument out before you buy.
-For children you want to make sure you aren’t buying something that will be too heavy to hold.
-You also want to test out a few different body type to figure out what works be for them.
+For children, you want to make sure you aren’t buying something that will be too heavy to hold.
+You also want to test out a few different body types to figure out what works be for them.

 What should I look for when shopping for a guitar?

-Workmanship — Check the body for obvious flaws.
-Flaws can include things like jagged edged frets, bad finish, machine heads that are hard to adjust.
+Quality — Check the body for obvious flaws.
+Flaws can include things like jagged edged frets, lousy finish, machine heads that are hard to adjust.

 What should I be looking for when I check guitar specs?

-Body Types– There are three basic types of electric body styles: the solid body, the hollow body and the semi-hollow body.
-Most of electric guitars that are good for kids are solid body, which just means that is made from solid piece of wood.
+Body Types– There are three basic types of electric body styles: the solid body, the hollow body, and the semi-hollow body.
+Most of the electric guitars that are good for kids are a solid body, which just means that it is made from a solid piece of wood.

 Pickups and Electronics– A pickup is what turns the vibrations of the strings into electrical current.
 The two main types of pickups are the single-coil pickup and the Humbucker pickup.
 Single-coil pickups can sometimes generate a bit of a hum while the Humbucker pickup was designed to stop the hum.
 (Hum-bucker, get it?).
 Guitars with Humbucker generally have a more powerful tone.
-A lot of guitars have multiple combinations of pickup (2 singles, 2 humbuckers, 1 humbucker 1 single) this just means that the player will have different tonal options.
-The way that the pickups are placed a guitars body also makes a difference to the tone.
+A lot of guitars have multiple combinations of pickup (2 singles, two humbuckers, one humbucker one single) this just means that the player will have different tonal options.
+The way that the pickups are placed on the body of a guitar also makes a difference to the tone.

-Scale Length- The scale length is the length of the string that will vibrate and you measure this from the nut of the nut of the guitar to the bridge.
-For beginners and kids you want model with a shorter scale length because it is easier to play since there is less tension on the strings.
+Scale Length- The scale length is the length of the string that will vibrate, and you measure this from the nut of the guitar to the bridge.
+For beginners and kids, you want a model with a shorter scale length because it is easier to play since there is less tension on the strings.
 Here are the general scale length measurements for the different sizes.
-(There can be some variation with these lengths on different models).
+(There can be some variation with these lengths on various models).

 4/4 full size 24.75″ or 25.5″